fahad-qureshi786/fahad-qureshi786/README.md

-### Hi, I am Fahad Shahzad
+### Hi there, Fahad Shahzad here 😍

 ### Student Life
-    I did my matric and Intermediate from Higher Secondary School at Ghazi Ghat...
+    I did my matriculation and Intermediate from Higher Secondary School at Ghazi Ghat Pakistan...
-    For now, I am a Student of Computer Science in reputed University (Sukkur IBA University) as a Schollar.
+    For now, I am a Schollar at one of the reputed University (Sukkur IBA University) in Computer Science Major.
 (2019-present)

 ###  Professional Side:
-    I started my Professional Career from start of 4th Semester in my Graduation in Software Industary.
+    I started my Professional Career as Junior Software Engineer since start of 4th Semester in my Graduation in Software Industary.
-    Now, I am a Software Engr. since half of 2020 in Idea 2 Product Software Company at Sukkur Pakistan.
-I am currently working as a Full Stack Developer.
+    In mid of 2020 I started working as Software Engineer at Idea 2 Product Software Company at Sukkur Pakistan.
+    After having a handsome experience from reputed software house, now I have my own best team and startup of more than 10 developers contributing and         providing services with mentioned technologies below
-    For front end I am using React JS, Next.Js with cool advance libraries according to customers demand.
+    > For front end I am using React JS, Next.Js with cool advance libraries according to customers demand.
-    For backend I use Java(Spring boot), Spring boot Microservices (Load Balancers etc) I am also a Youtuber.
-    I believe that hardwork and passion can pay you back.
+    For backend I use Java(Spring boot), Spring boot Microservices (Load Balancers etc) I believe that hardwork and passion can pay you back.
 I have reaped results of my efforts.
 In my free time, I used to write blogs to enhance my      understanding and to share my knowledge in community because I believe that sharing is caring.
 ### My Work and projects
     * Data analysis and operations on existing data with JS Graphical Interfaces with Spring boot as a backend services.
     * POS Product deployed in more than 5 places in Markeet.
     * Accounting Management for Real Estate Business Deployed in more than 3 places
     * Deployed one project in the academic sector to solve the problem of thousands of students.
+    * GPS and GSM Based Vehicle Tracking and Reservation with Estimated Arival time functionality for educational pick and drop services providers
 ### Social Media
     🔗	https://www.youtube.com/channel/UCxekjgN8zjJyA_eNHxiZ0rQ
         Channel Name: Fahad Tech
 ### Company Site
     🔗 http://fastechpk.com

 ### Portfolio
     🔗 http://fahadshahzad.com/

 ### Technologies I am working with:
     👉   Spring (Java)